jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Tools being levers of power, how we use our tools being our true philosophy, and main characters having a limited shelf-life, are the facts those who sell themselves, their ideology, and their tools as being the eternal single source of truth that will solve all your problems, don't like.

-- Technological evolution is the plot of humanity.

 ## Mixed Ideological Politics Come By Ending Stories

 - echo chambers end when we change tools, so we automatically mix and match them when we change tools.

-When someone is telling you a story, and the hero and villian, and their philosophies, argue back and forth endlessly about who is "wrong", you're watching public facing philosophies.
-They're using each other to perform for their audience, appealing to your personality, history, culture, to close a sale, get you into the echo chamber of their respective techniques and tools.
+When someone is telling you a story on cable news or Twitter, and the hero and villian argue back and forth endlessly about who is "wrong", you're watching public facing philosophies use each other to give a performance.
+These are echo chambers looking for converts.
+Like any good salesman, ideologues only talk about things like justice, history, culture to appeal to their audience's personal tastes.
+In reality they only want sell their chosen tools and techniques.

-The giveaway to spot fake stories is they don't have a conclusion.
+The giveaway to spot these fake stories is they don't have a conclusion.

 Echo chambers don't like conclusions because they force reflection on whether the hero, his philosophy, and his chosen tools changed the world or not.
-Today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to fix your problem.
-Rather, ideologues are like the stepmother or old martial arts teachers saying they are impartial and fair, while in reality they're selling their limited tools and techniques.
+For example, if a boxer gets his arm broken by a submission artist in a fight, he must reflect on his tactics failing him horribly.
+However, today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to win your fight.
+Rather, ideologues are old martial arts teachers saying they are impartial and fair, while in reality selling their limited tools and techniques.

 Ideologues have reason to fight for your loyalty.
-Without mixed-ideological politics, the battle to control our body politic is winner takes all.
+Without mixed-ideological politics, the battle to control our body politic is winner-take-all.
 Thus, whichever ideology sells itself as the single source of truth makes their tools the levers of power in society.

-That's the battle you're watching on infotainment, Twitter, and society at large.
+That's the true battle you're watching on infotainment, Twitter, and society at large.

-That's why one ideology says green technology is a must to secure a properous future, while another says it's the enemy going to drive your family into debt.
+That's why one ideologies can't agree.
+One says green technology is a must to secure a properous future, while another says it's the enemy going to drive your family into debt.
 One ideology says gun ownership is killing innocent lives, another says guns are saving you from tyranical government.
 One side says government run healthcare is the only option for a healthy society, while another says corporate health-care is your only hope to stay alive.

-And on and on the battle continues.
+And on and on the winner-take-all battle continues.
 All the while ideologues invalidate the other's pain, while promoting their tools and techniques because ideologies are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve every one of your problems before they know what fight you're in.

-Remember, it was only when curious people said, "what discipline is best?" and engaged in real fights and looked at the evidence, that the illusion of being a single-source of truth was erased from all but the most stubborn martial arts.
+Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and looked at the evidence, that martial artists realized no discipline can be the single-source of truth.

-Today's ideologues don't have the freedom of modern martial artists or medical professionals to embrace being a sub-disciplines with recognized strengths and weaknesses.
+Sadly, today's ideologues don't have the freedom of modern martial artists or medical professionals to embrace being a sub-disciplines with recognized strengths and weaknesses.
 They can't accept your Life is unique and so you must roll your own dice to find what works for you.
-One ideology says you should never raise taxes, the other can't says never cut them.
+One ideology says you should never vote to raise taxes, the other can't says never cut them.
 One side fights unionzation as evil, while the other defends it as perfect.
 One side wants you're support to expand government oversight and social programs, another wants to dismantle them both.
 Tools and techniques are always black or white for today's ideologues because they must pretend to be the single source of truth.

 Tools are of course neither perfect or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.